 What medications are given before I go to Cyprus ?

-Patients who are in their menopausal period (not having monthly periods), they will be given oral Estradiol (Progynova) tablets for a duration of 10 to 12 days to thicken the endometrium (inner lining of the uterus).
+Patients who are menopausal (no longer ovulating and menstruating) will be given:- Estradiol (Progynova) tablets orally and vaginally for a duration of 10 to 12 days to thicken the endometrium (lining of the uterus).

 What medications are given while I’m in Cyprus ?

-Upon your arrival in North Cyprus, Dr. Firdevs will do a preliminary assessment of you and determine whether you will be requiring additional medications to increase your chances of success in our program of egg donation in North Cyprus.
-The following medications may be prescribed to you while you are in North Cyprus: Doxycycline (Monodox) antibiotics, Prednisolone (Prednol) tablets, Progesterone (Progestan) pessaries, Enoxaparin (Clexane) injections, and Hydroxyprogesterone caproate USP (Proluton).
+The following medications may be prescribed to you while you are in Northern Cyprus: Doxycycline (Monodox) antibiotics, Prednisolone (Prednol) tablets, Progesterone (Progestan) pessaries, Progesterone (Prolutex) injections, Enoxaparin (Clexane) injections, and Proluton (Hydroxyprogesterone caproate USP).

 STEP 5: EMBRYO PREPARATION

-In the next few days, the fertilised embryos are left to develop in the laboratory while continually incubated.
-Strict quality control measures are implored to avoid any abrupt changes in humidity and temperature for these may hamper the development of the embryos.
-The North Cyprus IVF centre follows a stringent international standard on embryo handling; thus, we can guarantee the best quality embryos for all our clients.
+Over the next few days, the embryos will be left to develop.
+Our embryologists prefer to have as little contact with the embryos as possible while they are developing.
+Strict quality control measures are followed to avoid any abrupt changes in humidity and temperature which could hamper the development of the embryos.
+Cyprus IVF Centre follows a stringent international standard on embryo handling; thus, we can guarantee the best quality embryos for all our clients.